November 6, 2023

 Many LLCs incorporate in Wyoming due to its lower administrative and annual operating costs.
 We generally recommend Wyoming as a good default for founders who want to incorporate an LLC.

-Wyoming has no state income tax, corporate tax, and franchise taxes, which make it attractive for companies looking to minimize their tax obligations.
+Wyoming has no state income tax, corporate tax, or franchise taxes, which make it attractive for companies looking to minimize their tax obligations.

 Furthermore, Wyoming offers a simplified LLC registration process with minimal paperwork.
 You don't need to create an operating agreement, although you may still want one for your own purposes.
 Maintaining an LLC in Wyoming is also more straightforward, with minimal additional documents to file with the state.